drone-plugins/drone-slack/README.md

 ## Docker

-Build the docker image with the following commands:
+Build the Docker image with the following commands:

 ```
 CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -a -tags netgo
-docker build --rm=true -t plugins/slack .
+docker build --rm -t plugins/slack .
 ```

 Please note incorrectly building the image for the correct x64 linux and with